Sashimi: Safety

-Another type of food borne illness that could occur after consuming tainted sashimi is Diphyllobothriasis.
+Another type of foodborne illness that could occur after consuming tainted sashimi is diphyllobothriasis.
 This disease is an infection within the intestines that occurs when the tapeworm Diphyllobothrium latum is consumed.
 Common fish such as trout, salmon, pike, and sea bass harbor this parasitic larva in their muscles.
 Since the innovation of the chilled transport system paired with the salmon and trout consumption, an increasing number of cases have been recorded annually in northern Japan due to the spread of this disease.

 Traditionally, fish that spend at least part of their lives in brackish or fresh water were considered unsuitable for sashimi because of the possibility of parasites.
 For example, salmon, an anadromous fish, is not traditionally eaten straight out of the river.
 A study in Seattle, Washington, showed that all wild salmon had roundworm larvae capable of infecting people, while farm-raised salmon did not have any roundworm larvae.
-However a study commissioned by the Pew Foundation found that total organic contaminants were consistently and significantly more concentrated in the farmed salmon as a group than in wild salmon.
+However, a study commissioned by the Pew Foundation found that total organic contaminants were consistently and significantly more concentrated in the farmed salmon as a group than in wild salmon.

 Freezing is often used to kill parasites.
-According to European Union regulations, freezing fish at −20 °C (−4 °F) for 24 hours kills parasites.
+According to a European Union regulation, freezing fish at −20 °C (−4 °F) for 24 hours kills parasites.
 The U.S. Food and Drug Administration (FDA) recommends freezing at −35 °C (−31 °F) for 15 hours, or at −20 °C (−4 °F) for 7 days.

 While Canada does not federally regulate freezing fish, British Columbia and Alberta voluntarily adhere to guidelines similar to the FDA's.
 Ontario attempted to legislate freezing as part of raw food handling requirements, though this was soon withdrawn due to protests by the industry that the subtle flavors and texture of raw fish would be destroyed by freezing.
 Instead, Ontario has decided to consider regulations on how raw fish must be handled prior to serving.

 Some fish for sashimi are treated with carbon monoxide to keep the flesh red for a longer time in storage.
 This practice can make spoiled fish appear fresh.

 Eating chicken sashimi is a serious food poisoning risk.
 Despite it being on menus, it is hard to find, and many chefs cook it incorrectly.
 Chicken sashimi is also often sourced at certain restaurants from the thigh, liver and outer breast.

 Environmental concerns

 With the constant amount of fishing, bluefin tuna population rates have been steadily declining.
 A proposed solution has been farming bluefin tuna in fisheries.
 Historically, this has posed a problem in that the captive fish are not raised from spawn, but rather from small wild fish that are netted and transported to the farms, mostly in the Mediterranean.
 However, Japanese scientists have found a way to successfully breed and raise the fish entirely in captivity.
-Despite this technical accomplishment, this may not lead to a viable solution to maintain a sustainable bluefin population, because chefs and consumers see wild bluefin to be more appetizing, and look down upon farmed bluefin.